Animal Ambassadors

 Shelly (Chely) - Alligator Snapping Turtle (Macrochelys temminckii)

 Chely was approximately 10 years old with a 10” carapace when she came to Wesselman on August 1, 2007.
-She was donated by Dr. Heather Kalb (University of Evansville biology department) who had obtained her from a pet shop in Pennsylvania.
+She was a pet obtained in another state.
 Chely’s species was never abundant in Indiana as the state lays on the north-most border of their natural range.
-DNR considers them to be state endangered.
+They are state endangered.

 Location: Small Classroom